Down in the polls, an ailing Trump finds lavish airtime on conservative media in two-day interview blitz

 But the interviews did manage to offer some clues to Trump’s health.
 Although he insisted that he was fully recovered, and even “cured” by an elaborate drug regimen, Trump coughed twice during the Hannity interview, and audibly cleared his throat.
 His breathing was noticeably heavy while speaking with Limbaugh, though he spoke at length without major interruption or evident difficulty.

-Trump told Hannity that he plans to hold a rally in Florida Saturday night, and one in Pennsylvania on Sunday, despite the potential for spreading his illness while traveling.
+Trump told Hannity that he plans to hold a rally Saturday night in Florida and one Sunday in Pennsylvania, despite the potential for spreading his illness while traveling.
 By Friday afternoon, however, the travel plans seemed to have fallen by the wayside, with the New York Times reporting that the president instead plans to convene a gathering of supporters on the South Lawn of the White House and address them from a balcony.

 The president later tweeted that he would hold a rally on Monday in Sanford, Fla., the suburban Orlando city where a 17-year-old African American, Trayvon Martin, was shot by a resident named George Zimmerman in 2012, sparking an extended controversy and trial.

-Hours earlier, Trump told Bartiromo he wouldn’t participate in a second presidential debate because of a new format, imposed by the Presidential Debate Commission, in which the candidates would face off from remote locations due to concerns about the coronavirus.
+Hours earlier, Trump told Bartiromo he wouldn’t participate in a second presidential debate because of a new format, imposed by the Commission on Presidential Debates, in which the candidates would face off from remote locations because of concerns about the novel coronavirus.
 With Trump’s refusal to debate, Biden quickly agreed to appear in a town hall event that would be televised by ABC on the same night that the debate was to be held.

 Trump’s Friday night “medical examination” will be his first on-camera interview since his hospitalization.
 It will be conducted by Dr. Marc Siegel, Fox News’s medical contributor who, like Trump, has occasionally downplayed the coronavirus pandemic, saying in March “there’s no reason to believe [the coronavirus is] actually more problematic or deadly than influenza.”
 It actually is many times more deadly.
+Siegel’s “examination” of the president will be conducted remotely, much like a telehealth call.

 Siegel also claimed on the air in April that his 96-year-old father was cured of covid-19 with hydroxychloroquine, a drug that hasn’t been approved as a general treatment and whose safety and effectiveness have been repeatedly questioned.
 Trump has also hyped the drug, but has said little about it lately.
 He is not being treated with it.